qooxdoo/qooxdoo/docs/desktop/gui/forms.md

 like the form widgets and the corresponding data binding components.
 So we decided to split the problem into two different parts.
 The first part is storing the data held in the view components as a model.
 The second part takes that model and serializes its data.
-Sounds like data binding (/pages/data_binding/data_binding)?
+Sounds like [data binding](../../core/data_binding/data_binding.md)?
 It is data binding!

 ![Serialization in Qooxdoo](forms/serialization.png)